CodificationOrg/cutwater/README.md

 # cutwater

-**This is a monorepo containing a collection of tools and libraries used in Codification's projects.**
+**This is a monorepo containing a collection of tools and libraries used in Codification projects.**

-Please visit the full documentation site at: <https://cutwater.codification.org>

 ## Projects